ludwig-cf/ludwig-cf.github.io/initial/fluid.rst

 A shear layer width in reduced units would be :math:`1/L\kappa`, and we can specify a reduced time :math:`T_0 = \Delta x / u_0 \delta`.

-In the lattice Botlzmann, we keep the resolution :math:`\Delta x` fixed and increase the system size to :math:`L = N`, the number of grid points.
+In the lattice Boltzmann, we keep the resolution :math:`\Delta x` fixed and increase the system size to :math:`L = N`, the number of grid points.
 To respect the Mach number constraint, we can set, e.g, :math:`u_0 = 0.01`.
 To find the lattice Boltzmann viscosity,